Kanyisa-Ntombini/ravenous-OLD/README.md

 ## How to use

+- Please follow [this link](https://github.com/Kanyisa-Ntombini/ravenous) to view the project
-- Please fork the project and then clone it on your computer
+- Alternatively, please fork the project and then clone it on your computer
 - Start the react server by running `npm start`

 ## Technologies used